+Saint Mary-of-the-Woods College accepts transfer credits from regionally-accredited institutions if the student earned a grade of "B" or better in the course.
 The maximum amount of graduate credit accepted for each program is listed below.
 All credits are subject to approval by the program's Director.

-• Master of Arts in Art Therapy: 12 semester hours

-• Master of Arts in Music Therapy: 9 semester hours

-• Master of Leadership Development: 9 semester hours
+- Master of Arts in Art Therapy: 12 credit hours - Master of Arts in Music Therapy: 9 credit hours - Master of Leadership Development: 6 credit hours